SnakeFist007/puzzle-of-personality/source/content/Type 2 - The Helper.md

 - Has an intuitive sense of what others desire - and how to make them feel special.
 - Their attention is **highly focused** on key people and emotionally charged interactions.

-⟶ This Two may resemble 4 or 7 in their intensity, expressiveness, and idealism in relationships.
+⟶ This Two may resemble a Four or a Seven in their intensity, expressiveness, and idealism in relationships.

 ### Blind Spot